 My knowledge of business cards came from my professional working life which was from the very early 1970s into the 21st century.
 Of course I never considered business cards "collectible" in the sense that we use that term today.
 If you had such a need you or your employer would purchase a box of business cards from a printer.
 These cards were an accepted element of the commercial protocol of informational exchange and making contacts.
 As silly as it seems now I remember decades ago my excitement when my employer presented me with my very first box of business cards when I was a rookie employee straight out of college.

 Business cards through this era were all pretty much the same.
 They were printed on a bright white cardstock that was flexible and always cut to 2" by 3˝".
 (Consistency in the size of business cards allowed the Rolodex® Company to design their ingenious rotary file gadget to handle them all.)
 Most professional business cards were printed with black ink although some had an added color that was required usually for a company logo.
 A few business cards, usually ones from retail stores, were printed on fancier or slightly colored or patterned cardstock.
 Nearly all business cards from the late twentieth century were printed on one side only, the other being left blank.
-I do remember a few exceptions: some salespeople, known in my industry as "reps," represented several product lines from multiple small companies when they came calling (as opposed to a salesperson who was an employee or authorized agent of one particular company and was dedicated to promoting just that one company's products or services) and often the back of these "rep" business cards listed the product lines and companies that they represented.
-I also remember the business cards from some sales people who worked for companies based outside of the USA.
+I do remember the business cards from some sales people who worked for companies based outside of the USA.
 One side of their business card would be printed in English and the other would be printed in their native language.
-(In the case of sales staff from Japanese companies, the back side of their business card would be printed with Kanji or Katakana characters!)
+(In the case of sales representatives from Japanese companies, the back side of their business card would be printed with Kanji or Katakana characters!)

 Well, that was then and this is now the 21st century.
 In the last dozen years anyone with a computer and printer can use software to design and print their own business cards at home.
 People today often go all out with color and graphics and may even include photographic-based images on their business cards.
 Contemporary home-made business cards are usually printed on a thinner, more flexible cardstock than used in the past because most home printers can not handle the traditional heavier cardstock material.
 But there are also many Web-based services that allow anyone to create business cards at home on their computer and then upload the file and order their own business cards mailed to their door a week or two later.